Dayan-Zhanchi/aoc/days/README.md

 ```

 In the code this manifests as coefficient matrix a and resulting vector b, where a is the 4x4 coefficients matrix of
 above and b the last column of the matrix.
-Iterating through all combinations of pairs of stones and shoving the values
+Iterating through all combinations of pairs of stones, shoving the values
-into np.linalg.solve and then counting how many solutions fulfills the condition of lower and upper limit and also if
+into np.linalg.solve, counting how many solutions fulfills the condition of lower and upper limit and also if
 the time elapsed are positive (don't want negative because that means it was in the past) will give the answer to
 part 1.